-Borde Hill is a beautiful Grade II* English Heritage garden set in 200 acres of parkland with magnificent views across the Ouse Valley viaduct.
-Created by Colonel Stephenson Robert Clarke from seeds gathered by the great plant hunters of the early 1900s, it is renowned for its rare shrubs and trees.
+Borde Hill is a beautiful Grade II* English Heritage listed garden set in 200 acres of parkland with magnificent views in the High Weald.
+Created by Colonel Stephenson Robert Clarke from seeds gathered by the great plant hunters of the early 1900's, it is renowned for its rare shrubs and trees.

-The Garden includes distinctive living ‘rooms', each with its own unique style, from secret, sub-tropical dells to the sophisticated Rose and Italian gardens.
+The Garden is set out as distinctive living ‘rooms', each with its own unique style, from secret, sub-tropical dells to the sophisticated Rose and Italian gardens.
 An abundance of spring-flowers gives way to exuberant summer borders of roses and herbaceous plants followed by mellow autumn colour.
 Nestled at the heart of the 35-acre garden and woodland is the Elizabethan house, which is open to pre-booked groups.

 What can guests enjoy at Borde Hill Garden?

 Events throughout the open season (March to October), include the 20th Anniversary Sculpture Exhibition, Rose Celebration Weeks, Musical Picnics, Horticultural Talks and Walks, and family trails and activities during the school holidays.
 New for 2019: Adventure Playground.